Unity-Technologies/ml-agents/docs/Python-API.md

 the ML-Agents SDK.

-To communicate with an Agent in a Unity environment from a Python program, the Agent must either use a Brain present in the Academy's `Broadcast Hub`.
+To communicate with an Agent in a Unity environment from a Python program, the Agent mus use a LearningBrain present in the Academy's `Broadcast Hub`.
-Your code is expected to return actions for Agents with Brains with the `Control` checkbox of the Academy's `Broadcast Hub` checked, but can only observe broadcasting Brains (the information you receive for an Agent is the same in both cases).
+Your code is expected to return actions for Agents with Brains in the
+Academy's `Broadcast Hub`..

 _Notice: Currently communication between Unity and Python takes place over an open socket without authentication.
 As such, please make sure that the network